-One Piece Film: Strong World is the tenth anime film in the One Piece franchise.
-It was releases to Japanese theaters on December 12, 2009.
+One Piece Film: Strong World is the 10th anime film in the One Piece franchise.
+It was released to Japanese theaters on December 12, 2009.

 One Piece Film: Strong World

 Release Date: November 19, 2013

 One Piece Film: Strong World is set before the timeskip, and it seems to set between the Thriller Bark and Sabaody Archipelago arcs.
 The main antagonist is Shiki the Golden Lion, the only prisoner to ever escape from Impel Down, the prison that houses the worst criminals in the Grand Line.

 The Straw Hats learn that attacks are happening in the East Blue, and Luffy vows to protect the sea that he came from.
 They have a run-in with Shiki and his crew, which involves Nami warning them of a coming storm and saving them.
 Shiki asks Nami to join his crew as a navigator, and when she refuses, Shiki kidnaps her.
 Shiki uses his ability to make any inanimate object he touches float to make the Thousand Sunny fall.
 This leads to the Straw Hats being separated and having different adventures before reuniting at a village that is going to become part of Shiki’s plan.

 Nami, of course, finds a way to escape, but she’s put to the test when Shiki finds her.
 This leads to an exciting climax, which includes using a dial to get the action of the climax going.
 I enjoy seeing the dials continue to be used every once in a while after the Straw Hats left the Sky Island.
 I find it to be a nice throwback to one of the earlier arcs of One Piece.